Skip to Content

 While my drink was strong enough, it certainly landed on the small side of the spectrum.
 It’s not a place I’d be hanging out at to catch a full-on buzz, as the tab would escalate quickly.

-Is Minus5 Icebar Worth the Money?
+Is Minus5 Worth Tackling?

 Related Attraction Reviews: